Feature

 By Nathalie Vallerand

 Stress is a normal part of being a parent.
-You could even say it’s crucial, because it allows you to adapt to new, difficult, or unexpected situations and react to danger.
+You could even say it’s crucial, since it allows you to adapt to new, difficult, or unexpected situations and respond to danger.

-Psychologist Nathalie Parent offers the following example: If you saw your little one running toward the street, it’s very likely that the stress would send you sprinting faster than ever to get to him in time.
-“Stress is also what gives you the energy you need to be prepared when you’re expecting your first child or when you’re heading out on a family trip,” Parent adds.
+Psychologist, author, and speaker Nathalie Parent offers the following example: If you saw your little one toddling toward the street, the rush of anxiety would help you get to them as fast as humanly possible.
+“Stress is also what gives you the energy you need to be prepared when you’re expecting your first child or heading out on a family trip,” Parent adds.

 When your brain detects what it perceives to be a threat, your body releases adrenaline and cortisol, two hormones that give you a surge of energy.
 Adrenaline helps the heart pump more blood to your muscles to boost your strength; it also stimulates the lungs to increase the amount of oxygen entering your bloodstream.
 Meanwhile, cortisol helps keep your energy level up and heighten your awareness.

 Though helpful in small doses, stress hormones become harmful when they build up over a long period.
-If you frequently and regularly face stressful situations, stress can become a chronic condition; it’s “almost like being permanently wound up,” explains Parent.
+If you frequently and regularly face stressful situations, stress can become a chronic condition.
+“It’s a little like being permanently wound up,” Parent explains.

 Chronic stress is bad for your health.
-It can lead to problems such as changes in mood and trouble sleeping and even prevent the body from working properly, which raises the risk of developing health problems such as abdominal obesity, depression, high cholesterol, heart disease, and diabetes.
+Among other things, it can affect your mood, cause sleep problems, and even prevent the body from working properly, which raises the risk of developing health issues such as abdominal obesity, depression, high cholesterol, heart disease, and diabetes.

 A recipe for stress

-Situations that involve one of more of the following elements will cause your body to release stress hormones:
+Situations that involve one or more of the following elements will cause your body to release stress hormones:

 S for Sense of control